mikaelvesavuori/mikrolog/README.md

 - `redactedKeys`: Any items in this array will be completely removed from log output.
 - `maskedValues`: Any items in this array will have `MASKED` as their value.
 Their keys will however remain untampered.

-These will only be able to redact or mask top-level fields, not nested items.
+You can redact or mask nested values by using dot syntax, for example `user.auth.token`.

 **Note**: These "meta" items will not themselves show up in your logs.